Cross of Gold speech: Bryan seeks the nomination

 Among those who spoke against the repeal of the Sherman Silver Purchase Act was Nebraska Representative William Jennings Bryan.
-Known as an orator even then, Bryan had not always favored free silver out of conviction, stating in 1892 that he was for it because the people of Nebraska were for it.
+Known as an orator even then ("the Boy Orator of the Platte"), Bryan had not always favored free silver out of conviction, stating in 1892 that he was for it because the people of Nebraska were for it.
 By 1893, his views on silver had evolved, and on the floor of the House of Representatives, he delivered a riveting three-hour address against repeal of the Silver Purchase Act.
 In his conclusion, Bryan reached back in history:

 Despite the repeal of the act, economic conditions failed to improve.
 The year 1894 saw considerable labor unrest.
-President Cleveland sent federal troops to Illinois to end the Pullman strike—workers at the Pullman Palace Car Company, which made railroad cars, had struck after wages were cut.
+President Cleveland sent federal troops to Illinois to end the Pullman Strike—workers at the Pullman Palace Car Company, which made railroad cars, had struck after wages were cut.
 Railway employees had refused to handle Pullman cars in sympathy with the strikers; this action threatened to paralyze the nation's rail lines.
 The President's move was opposed by the Democratic Governor of Illinois, John Altgeld.
 Angered by Cleveland's actions in the labor dispute, and by his uncompromising stand against silver, Altgeld began to organize Democrats against Cleveland's renomination in 1896.
 Although Altgeld and his adherents urged voters to distinguish between Cleveland and his party, the Democrats lost 113 seats in the House in the 1894 midterm elections, the greatest loss by a majority party in congressional history.
 The Republicans gained control of the House, as well as the Senate, which until 1913 was elected by the state legislatures rather than by the popular vote.
 Among those defeated for Senate was Bryan in Nebraska.

 Bryan had long planned to run for president.
 Although he would only be 36 years old in 1896—one year above the constitutional minimum—he believed the silver question could carry him not only to the nomination, but to the presidency.
 He traveled widely, speaking to audiences across the nation.
 His speeches impressed many; even some of his opponents later conceded that Bryan was the most compelling speaker they had ever heard.
 Bryan's speeches evolved over time; in December 1894, in a speech in Congress, he first used a phrase from which would come the conclusion to his most famous address: as originally stated, it was "I will not help to crucify mankind upon a cross of gold."